websockets/ws/doc/ws.md

   * `ca` Array
   * `ciphers` String
   * `rejectUnauthorized` Boolean
+  * `perMessageDeflate` Boolean|Object

 Instantiating with an `address` creates a new WebSocket client object.
 If `address` is an Array (request, socket, rest), it is instantiated as a Server client (e.g. called from the `ws.Server`).

+### options.perMessageDeflate

+Parameters of permessage-deflate extension which have the same form with the one for `ws.Server` except the direction of requests. (e.g. `serverNoContextTakeover` is the value to be requested to the server)

 ### websocket.bytesReceived